openlab-vn-ua/CSharpPlusLittleThings/README.md

   if (MyParm2.Value > 1000)  // your code
 }
 ```
-Default value is used in case there is no value in configuration file or value if invalid (ether cannot be parsed or reject by validation function, if any)
+Default value is used in case there is no value in configuration file or value if invalid (ether cannot be parsed or was rejected by validation function, if any)

 ## MicroCache

 Micro cache is simple function call cache implementation speedup operations inside the process.
-* Simple API (just use single method `GetOrMake` : `var Result = MyCache.GetOrMake(MyFunc, MyArg1, MyArg2, ...)`)
+* Simple API (just use `GetOrMake` method : `var Result = MyCache.GetOrMake(MyFunc, MyArg1, MyArg2, ...)`)
 * Simple operation convention: assumes, that the function and it's explicit arguments are completely defines result
 * The function and values of call arguments define cache key (different functions with same parameters may share cache)
 * Any number of caches may co-exist in the same process (just instantiate as many `MicroCache` objects as you want